igrafx/KNIME-Mining-connector/howto.md

 ## Using the iGrafx File Upload Node

-The iGrafx Mining File Upload Node is the node that will allow you to upload you file by simply entering a [column mapping](https://github.com/igrafx/mining-python-sdk/blob/dev/howto.md#sending-data), a Project ID and a chunk size value.
+The iGrafx Mining File Upload Node is the node that will allow you to upload you file by simply entering a file structure encoding, a [column mapping](https://github.com/igrafx/mining-python-sdk/blob/dev/howto.md#sending-data), a Project ID and a chunk size value.
 A column mapping is a list of columns describing a document(.CSV, .XLSX, .XLS).

-To use it, double click on it and enter the  column mapping of the file you wish to upload.
+To use the node, double click on it and enter the encoding that you wish to use for the file.
+Note that by default, it is set to ``UTF-8`` but you can modify it as you like.

+Then, enter the column mapping of the file you wish to upload.
 This has to be done in a JSON format.
 In this JSON, for each column, there is a column number (for instance *"col1"*).
 It is then followed by the column's name, its index number and the column type.